Wang-Lin-boop/GeminiMol/README.md

 ## Get in Touch

+_In addition to GitHub, we offer a WeChat community to provide a forum for discussion between users.
+You can access the community's QR code by following the "蛋白矿工" on WeChat._

 _If you have any questions not covered in this overview, please contact the GeminiMol team at wanglin3@shanghaitech.edu.cn.
 We would love to hear your feedback and understand how GeminiMol has been useful in your research.
 Share your stories with us at wanglin3@shanghaitech.edu.cn or baifang@shanghaitech.edu.cn._